Last updated: February 24, 2021

 Located in Dixville Notch in remote Northern New Hampshire, the Balsams Grand Resort's tourism history likely dates back to the 1860s, when the Dix House opened to guests.
 In 1895, longtime Dix House guest Henry S. Hale purchased the property and renamed it the Balsams.
-The Balsams grew into a sizable resort over the next few decades, growing to a capacity of 400 guests in 1918.|
+The Balsams grew into a sizable resort over the next few decades, adding a Donald Ross golf course in 1912 and growing to a capacity of 400 guests in 1918.|

 An early aerial view of Balsams Wilderness

 Advertised as being "on the rooftop of New Hampshire," the resort featured other winter activities, such as skating, tobogganing, sleigh rides, and snowmobiling.
 The ski area was reportedly dedicated prior to the 1967-68 season, with Governor John King on hand.

 A second T-Bar was added for the 1969-70 season, serving the lower two thirds of the mountain.